 - 1. Information about installation of various traffic control devices shall follow City of Richland Standard Details TR-7 through TR-13.
 Devices included in these details are as follow: - a.
 Rectangular Rapid Flashing Beacons (RRFB's) - b.
 School Beacons - c.
 Traffic Signal Foundations and Cabinets - 2.
-For any questions regarding the placement of traffic control devices, consult City Traffic Engineer. - 3.
-For any projects or permits installing traffic signals, consult City Traffic Engineer during all phases of design of the signal.
+For any questions regarding the placement of traffic control devices, consult both the Project Coordinator and the City Traffic Engineer. - 3.
+For any projects or permits installing traffic signals, consult both the Project Coordinator and the City Traffic Engineer during all phases of design of the signal.